Mendhak / Code

 Sigstore’s suite of tools does a lot of things.
 Its overall goal is to improve the software supply chain.
 I think at least in terms of CI/CD, it is something worth looking at, for blobs at least.
 It does feel like a good approach to signing.
 Short lived certificates are generated, signs the thing it needs to sign, and records the activity in a transparency log.

 The tooling and by extensions, ecosystem, feels fragmented.
-I didn’t like that the ‘usual’ cosign command couldn’t be used for Python sigstore files without having to ask (similar for Github and npm attestations), and at the same time the various Sigstore features would have me contend with rekor, fulcio and gitsign, each of which has its own packages, or lack of packages.
+I didn’t like that the ‘usual’ Cosign command couldn’t be used for Python Sigstore files without having to ask or hunting around and guessing (similar for Github and npm attestations), and each ecosystem seemingly wants to hide away details in their own tooling.
+At the same time the various Sigstore features would have me contend with rekor, fulcio and gitsign, each of which has its own packages, or lack of packages.
 It would be much neater if there were a single sigstore command which contained all of the subcommands necessary.

 Finally, metadata discoverability feels poor.
 The ability to verify a bundle requires additional information which is difficult to discover and in some cases, even discovering that information isn’t enough.